usdot-its-jpo-data-portal/sandbox/README.md

-# Accessing CV Pilots Data From a Public Amazon S3 Bucket
+# Accessing CV Pilots Data in ITS Sandbox

 **Table of Contents**